 Wander over and check out our list of infographic resume templates to see if the reward outweighs the risk.

-Pro Tip: To avoid confusing HR, find a cover letter design that matches your resume’s color profile and overall layout.
+Pro Tip: To avoid confusing HR, find a cover letter template that matches your resume’s color profile and overall layout.

 Creative Type of Resumes